cailurus/imswitch_mathblock_obsidian/README.md

 2. Correct commands are configured in plugin settings
 3. The command-line tool works properly in terminal

+Q: How to know the IME name?
+A:

+1. Install macism first
+2. Use `macism` in any terminal app

 ## Contributing

 Issues and Pull Requests are welcome to help improve this plugin.